dhagmann/deliberation-assets/projects/3-way-negotiation/01_instructions_3_way_negotiation_general.md

 In this activity, you will represent one of Organizations A, B, or C in a three-way negotiation.

 Your goal is to decide how to split a pool of points, gaining as many points for your organization as possible.
+Each point you earn represents a lottery ticket towards a **$10 bonus**.

 Depending on how the three of you choose to work together, different amounts of points are available in the pool.

 - **If all three of you agree to a deal, 121 total points are possible.**
 - **If only two out of three parties join the deal, lesser amounts of points are available.** (Please see the Schedule of Benefits at the bottom of this page.)